-- Developers want more transparency.
+Developers want more transparency.
 Our member companies pay a fee to platforms for developer services, and they expect those services to meet their needs.
-Transparency should be a priority in a couple of key areas: - o In the review process.
+Transparency should be a priority in a couple of key areas:

+- In the review process.
 When a developer submits software for review, app stores should be transparent about how the developer can meet the app stores' requirements.
-Conversely, app stores must also clearly explain why certain apps are rejected and ensure the developer understands how to correct mistakes that lead to rejection. - o For any changes to guidelines.
+Conversely, app stores must also clearly explain why certain apps are rejected and ensure the developer understands how to correct the mistakes that led to rejection. - For any changes to guidelines.
 Some developer guideline updates are self-explanatory.
 But in many cases, changes to the guidelines can fundamentally alter the kinds of disclosures or relationships developers can have with their clients and consumers.
 For example, Apple's introduction of Privacy Nutrition Labels helped simplify privacy communications between developers and consumers but raised new questions for app makers trying to understand how to properly disclose under the new framework.
-Updates like this must come with developer assistance and transparency. - Developers want responsive developer services.
+Updates like this must come with developer assistance and transparency.

+- Developers want responsive developer services.
 When a member company spots a competing app pumping up their ratings with fake reviews, usually it's a violation of the app store guidelines that should be corrected.
 App makers want quick resolution in cases like this, which requires substantial investment by mobile platforms in personnel and technology.
-Similarly, robust initial app reviews that strictly reject untenable privacy and security risks are important for app maker success. - o Proposals like S. 2992 / H.R.
-3816 and S. 2710, / H.R.
-7030 which would prohibit platform-level quality measures like these, would obviously undermine app makers' ability to rely on them.
+Similarly, robust initial app reviews that strictly reject untenable privacy and security risks are important for app maker success. - Proposals like S. 2992 and S. 2710, which would prohibit platform-level quality measures like these, would obviously undermine app makers' ability to rely on them.